 The Date of Hire shall be used for determining length of service with the County and for determining the Continuous Service Date for each employee.
+Time in a temporary position will not be counted toward length of service.

 5.1.2 Adjustment of the Date of Hire